Research Centre: Monash University

 Why Participate?

-- Participants will be compensated up to $900 in gift vouchers for attending 3 full day in-person sessions, 5 half-day in-person sessions, and completing all tasks; and up to an additional $280 in gift cards for completing additional daily surveys.
+- Participants will be compensated up to $900 in gift vouchers for attending 3 full day in-person sessions, 5 half-day in-person sessions, a short 1 hour session, and completing all tasks; and up to an additional $280 in gift cards for completing additional daily surveys.

 - Participants will be contributing to the development of better treatments for alcohol use disorder.